-- Be 16 years of age or older without a high school diploma or GED by the start of the course.
+- Be under the age of 18 without a high school diploma or GED.

-- Acceptance to the Early Admission Program is not guaranteed and is approved on a case-by-case basis.
-Additionally, recommendation from a high school counselor or parent does not guarantee acceptance into the Early Admissions program.
+- Early Admission is not guaranteed and is approved on a case-by-case basis.
+Additionally, recommendations from a high school counselor or legal guardian does not guarantee acceptance into the Early Admissions program.

 - Approval for a class load of more than one course for the first semester will only be granted in exceptional cases.